Advice and tips about using dried sourdough starter flakes, including where to find them, and how to activate them.

 Epilogue: Wilbur grew up to make many, many loaves of delicious sourdough bread.

-Cycle of a Healthy Sourdough Starter
+Stages of a Healthy Sourdough Starter

 - Fed Starter – Fed Starter is active, healthy starter that has been fed within about 2 hours.
 By hour 2, it will be producing little bubbles on the surface.